alokw/cn4m/README.md

 add conversion buttons and aerender buttons update push to google to include flagged assets add nickname for hvc1 codec
+Add a way to select all assets in a specific parent folder

 if running in background, manually check logs with